Niepa μBiointerface Lab

 Research interests

-Interfacial and metabolic properties of skin microbes, rheological properties of interfacial biofilm, living materials at oil-water Interfaces
+Interfacial and metabolic properties of skin microbes, rheological properties of interfacial biofilm, living materials at oil-water interfaces

 Email